Dad Ran a Sex Cult Out of Daughter’s Sarah Lawrence Dorm, Feds Say

 The father, who also allegedly took “explicit photographs of some of the victims” to ensure their silence, documented these false confessions with video recordings, doctored journal entries, and copies of emails.
 He also forced students to give him thousands of dollars, often making them drain their parents’ bank accounts, to ensure their loyalty, authorities said.

+At least one of the college students also engaged in prostitution for four years to pay back debts to Ray that she was manipulated into believing she owed, prosecutors allege.
+She allegedly earned over $500,000 for Ray, prosecutors allege.

-Prosecutors also allege that if any of these students ever made a mistake, or went against Ray’s teachings, the 60-year-old father would accuse them of “sabotage”—which often led to cruel physical and emotional punishment.
+Prosecutors also said that if any of these students made a mistake, or went against Ray’s teachings, the 60-year-old father would accuse them of “sabotage”—which often led to cruel physical and emotional punishment.

+After Ray falsely accused one male victim of damaging his property, he allegedly “placed a knife to his throat until he confessed,” before grabbing another man’s neck until he was unconscious.

+When two of the female students came home with cold food, “Ray accused them of wrongdoing” and grabbed one of the women “by the face and neck” before shoving her to the floor, according to authorities.
+On another occasion, Ray put a plastic bag over one victim’s head until she almost passed out, Berman said.

+According to the indictment, Ray coerced several victims, including the woman present at his arrest—into forced labor, silencing them by accusing them of intentionally damaging his New Jersey property and threatening to alert the authorities or Sarah Lawrence of the misdeeds detailed in their false confessions.

-Ray’s alleged extortion and sex-trafficking scheme was first detailed in a New York Magazine expose last April.
+Ray’s alleged extortion and sex-trafficking scheme was first detailed in a New York Magazine expose last April—which authorities said Tuesday prompted their investigation.
 While Ray was once a close friend of ex-New York Police Commissioner Bernie Kerik, he played a central role in the top cop’s prosecution and previously acted as an FBI informant.

 “Larry Ray is a psychotic con man who has victimized every friend he’s ever had.
 It’s been close to 20 years since I last heard from him, yet his reign of terror continues,” Kerik said about his former friend in the New York Magazine story.